ABRG-Models/BarrelEmerge/README.md

-Before you do that, you'll need to build this simulation code, which is compiled using our library of research software, morphologica (so you'll see there are two git clones to do):
+Before you do that, you'll need to build this simulation code, which is compiled using our library of research software, morphologica (so you'll see there are two git clones in the instructions).

+The dependencies for the morphologica code are OpenCV, Armadillo, OpenGL, HDF5, jsoncpp, LAPACK and glfw (we don't use the old morphologica code which also needed X11 headers).
+Refer to the instructions in the morphologica README.install files, covering installation of dependences on Mac or Linux.

+With dependences installed you can build BarrelEmerge:

 ```bash
 git clone https://github.com/ABRG-Models/BarrelEmerge.git